Maya Yoshida: Southampton

 On 30 August 2012, Yoshida agreed to join newly–promoted Premier League side Southampton on a three-year contract for a fee thought to be in the region of £3 million and was joined by his teammate, Tadanari Lee.
 Upon joining the club, he told the Southern Daily Echo that the move to England would help him grow as a player.

 Yoshida made his debut for the Saints on 15 September 2012, against Arsenal in a 6–1 defeat, coming on as a 28th-minute substitute for Jos Hooiveld.
 He then made his home debut a week later on 22 September 2012 in a 4–1 win over Aston Villa, playing the whole 90 minutes.
 Since joining the club, Yoshida quickly became a first team regular, playing in the centre–back position and forming a partnership with José Fonte.
 During a 1–1 draw against Swansea City on 10 November 2012, Yoshida made a poor control to the ball that led to Nathan Dyer scoring an equaliser.
 Despite, he continued to retain his first team place against Queens Park Rangers and helped them win 3–1 on 15 November 2012.
 Along the way, he was rotated to playing in the left–back and right–back positions.
 Since making his debut for Southampton, Yoshida started in every match for the Saints and helped improve the results on both the club and the player, himself.
 Having started the 2012–13 season at the bottom of the table, results improved and he helped Southampton avoid relegation by finishing fourteenth place.
 In his first season at Southampton, he went on to make thirty–four appearances in all competitions.

 However at the start of the 2013–14 season, Yoshida's first team opportunities became limited under the management of Mauricio Pochettino and he found himself on the substitute bench.
 Despite this, he made his first appearance of the season, in a 5–1 win against Barnsley on 27 August 2013.
 Yoshida then scored his first goal for Southampton in a 2–1 defeat to Sunderland in the League Cup on 6 November 2013.
 A month later on 4 December 2013, he made his first Premier League appearance, starting the match, in a 3–2 loss against Aston Villa.
 At the start of January, Yoshida had a first team run in following an injury to Dejan Lovren, starting the next six matches as the results improved.
 He scored his first Premier League goal in a 3–1 defeat at West Ham United on 22 February 2014 after a Steven Davis free kick.
-But following Lovern's return, he was once again behind the pecking order in the centre–back competitions, as well as, his own injury concerns.
+But following Lovren's return, he was once again behind the pecking order in the centre–back competitions, as well as, his own injury concerns.
 At the end of the 2013–14 season, Yoshida went on to make fourteen appearances and scoring two times in all competitions.